Washington Roebling: Later years

-Following the Brooklyn project, Roebling and his wife lived in Troy, New York, from 1884 to 1888, as their only child, John A. Roebling II, also attended Rensselaer Polytechnic Institute (RPI).
+Following the Brooklyn project, Roebling and his wife lived in Troy, New York, from 1884 to 1888, as their only child, John A. Roebling II, also attended RPI.
 When their son graduated, the Roeblings returned to Trenton, moving to 191 West State Street in 1892.
 From 1902 to 1903 Roebling served as President of the Alumni Association at Rensselaer.
 His wife Emily died in 1903 from stomach cancer.
-Roebling remarried in 1908 to Cornelia Witsell Farrow of Charleston, South Carolina.
+Roebling remarried in 1908 to Cornelia Wetzell Farrow of Charleston, South Carolina.

 His namesake and nephew, Washington Augustus Roebling II, born March 25, 1881, only son of his brother Charles G. Roebling, went down with the RMS Titanic in 1912.

 Following the sudden death of another nephew, Karl Gustavus Roebling, in 1921, Roebling again became president of John A. Roebling's Sons Company at age 84.
 He died in 1926, after being bedridden for two months, at age 89.